mumble-voip/mumble-releng-vcpkg/README.md

 `./Get-MumbleDeps.ps1`

+By default this will create a vcpkg directory in you user's directory (`C:\Users\<YourUserName>\mumble-vcpkg`).
+If you want this directory to be somewhere else, you have to modify `Get-MumbleDeps.ps1` and change the first lines accordingly.

 ### GNU/Linux and MacOSX

 #### CMake (Linux/Mac)

 Install CMake via your package manager (yum, apt, etc…).
 Make sure it is **version 3.15 or later**.

+If your package manager doesn't provide a recent enough cmake version and you're on Ubuntu (or any of its derivatives, e.g. Linux Mint, Kubuntu, etc.) you can install cmake via a PPA.
+To do so, follow the instructions [here](https://apt.kitware.com/).

 #### Build dependencies